 Tests and diagnosis

-Your child will likely be evaluated by many different types of specialists, including those trained to diagnose and treat problems of the brain (neurologist), eyes (ophthalmologist), skin (dermatologist) and kidneys (nephrologist).
-These doctors will order a number of tests to diagnose tuberous sclerosis.
+Your child will likely be evaluated by several different specialists, including those trained to diagnose and treat problems of the brain (neurologist), heart (cardiologist), eyes (ophthalmologist), skin (dermatologist) and kidneys (nephrologist).
+These doctors will likely order a number of tests to diagnose tuberous sclerosis.

 If your child has had seizures, diagnostic testing will likely include: